ReadyResearchers/MusiSort/README.md

 # Description and Thesis

 MusiSort is a tool being developed to collect music and put them into similar groups or clusters based on their waveform.
-The program uses artifical intelligence to check similarities and differences between the different songs.
+The program uses artificial intelligence to check similarities and differences between the different songs.
 The main goal of the project is to create a tool which removes the need to manually sort music into different genres as this can be quite a difficult, and tedious, task.

 Thesis : https://github.com/ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-gvanzin-allegheny